trickstercache/trickster/GOVERNANCE.md

 or by sending an email to `cncf-trickster-maintainers@lists.cncf.io`.

-In the Trickster project, contributors often have ideas, experiment with those ideas, and end up with a viable PR, without without first getting buy-in from the Maintainers.
+In the Trickster project, contributors often have ideas, experiment with those ideas, and end up with a viable PR, without first getting buy-in from the Maintainers.
 That is fine too - we welcome all contributions.
 We simply ask that all discussion and decision-making about the contribution is transparent and in the open.

 Any disputes between community members should be resolved amicably between the involved parties.
 If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background